Microsoft Copilot

 It is recommended to use the Microsoft Edge browser as your Copilot application.
 (These instructions will follow the process when using the Edge browser, your experience may be different if you use an alternative browser.)

-1. Navigate to copilot.microsoft.com and select “Sign in” near the top right corner.
-Select the “Sign in with a work or school account” option.
+1. Navigate to copilot.microsoft.com.
+Select the “Sign in” near the top right corner.
+Choose the “Sign in with a work or school account” option.

 2. On the Microsoft “Sign in” screen, enter your University of Toronto email address and select “Next”.